 From the above screenshot, you can observe that we are using selecting the [AdventureWorksDW2014] database from the list.

-NOTE: Here we are working with local database so we are using windows credentials but in real-time, you have to select the SQL Server authentication and provide the credentials given by the database admin people or your team leader.
+NOTE: Here we are working with the local database so we are using windows credentials but in real-time, you have to select the SQL Server authentication and provide the credentials given by the database admin people or your team leader.

 Click on the Test Connection button provided below to check whether the connection is successful or not.

 Click Ok to finish configuring the connection properties.

 - Use Windows Authentication: It will use the current user windows credentials to connect to the data source.
 For now, We are using this option

-- Use this User name and Password: Please specify the user name and password to log into data source.
-Report will use this user name and password to connect to the data source
+- Use this User name and Password: Please specify the username and password to log into the data source.
+The report will use this username and password to connect to the data source

-- Prompt for credentials: When the report is connection to data source, it will prompt the given text (asking for credentials).
+- Prompt for credentials: When the report is a connection to the data source, it will prompt the given text (asking for credentials).

-- Do not use credentials: Report will not use any credentials to connect with data source.
+- Do not use credentials: Report will not use any credentials to connect with the data source.

 Click ok to finish creating the SSRS shared Data Source.
 Let us see in the solution explorer.